vancetang/jms-test/README_en.md

 ### Integration Testing

-- [ ] Integration testing with other systems (e.g., databases, caches, etc.)
+- [ ] Integration testing with other systems (such as databases, caches, etc.)
 - [ ] Test message passing in a microservices architecture
 - [ ] Implement and test message-driven event processing flows
 - [ ] Test interoperability with other message middleware